Esenkay/Powershell-Install-MSI-Silently-/README.md

 # Extensions

+## Check if already installed

+By registry or by file location or by running process or by PATH.

 ## Customer robust storage with check sums

 Given gateway IPFS running locally or gateway provided as parameters, download to and from IPFS.
 So that it can be shared and reused.
 And be available even if original source is not accessible.